quat1024/AutoThirdPerson/README.md

 LGPL 3.0 or later.

+## Warning

+You need a *lot* of RAM to run `build`, which builds every project at the same time. `gradle.properties` allows Gradle 4 gigabytes of RAM, which will only grow as I add more projects.
+Try commenting out some subproject declarations in `settings.gradle` if you're having issues.

+Parallel building has been disabled in `gradle.properties`, because there seems to be some bug where if you invoke multiple Looms at the same time, they stomp on each other.
+Apologies in advance for the lost performance.

+Loom will sometimes explode with some nonsense about being unable to parse the version numbers provided in the `fabricApi.module` calls.
+If this happens just try again. (this might be related to the race condition)

 ## Subprojects guided tour

 These subprojects depend on each other with - I dunno if it's a real Gradle term, but with "textual dependencies", where the compilation classpath of the dependent is directly added to the compilation classpath of the dependee.
 This means there isn't a `Fabric-1.19.2` artifact that depends on `Core` as a separate artifact; it just contains the classes from `Core` instead.
 That's the goal anyways.